Code-Institute-Submissions/zeeshan-shah-pp1/README.md

 A responsive website that offers all users the best possible user experience.
 A website with the best accessibility, easy to use for visually impaired people.
 All phases from website conception, development and deployment should be well documented and stored in GITHUB.

+---

 ## Design
----

 ### Colour Scheme

 I wanted to choose colours that reflectes the colour of an ice which has slight blue tint.
-I chose black as its contrast.
-A bunch of different colours have been used in the menu page in order to elevate the craving for a delicious ice cream.
+I chose black for contrast.
+Different colors were used on the menu page to increase people's desire for a delicious ice cream.
 ![Colour scheme of the website](assets/images/colour-scheme-1.png)
 ![Colous scheme of the website](assets/images/colour-scheme-2.png)